vanhoangkha/Networking-fundamentals/Day35_Standard_Access_Control_Lists.md

 STANDARD NUMBERED ACLs

-- Match traffic based only on the SOURCE IP ADDRESS of the PACKET
+- Match traffic based only on the SOURCE Địa chỉ IP of the Gói tin
 - Numbered ACLs are identified with a number (ie: ACL 1, ACL 2, etc.)
 - Different TYPES of ACLs have a different range of numbers that can be used